Gradually Varied Flow Calculator

 GVF profiles

-Units in gradually varied flow calculation: cm=centimeter, cfs=cubic feet per second, ft=feet, gal=US gallon, gpm=US gallons per minute, gph=US gallons per hour, gpd=US gallons per day, km=kilometer, m=meter, MGD=Millions of US gallons per day, min=minute, s=second
+Units: cm=centimeter, cfs=cubic feet per second, ft=feet, gal=US gallon, gpm=US gallons per minute, gph=US gallons per hour, gpd=US gallons per day, km=kilometer, m=meter, MGD=Millions of US gallons per day, min=minute, s=second

 Links on this page: Equations Variables Manning n coefficients Error messages References